Roles in Property

-For detailed information about salaries in property including median salary, gender split, median bonus, years of experience and more, visit our salary portal.
+Contact us for detailed information about salaries in property including median salary, years of experience and more.

 An integral cog in the property industry, valuers provide essential advice on valuation and property matters to financial institutions, land owners, insurers, tenants, property developers and many more.
 Many valuation roles provide the opportunity to work from home or the office and are not bound by 9-5 business hours.
 Valuers can specialise in a number of areas including commercial, residential, industrial, plant and equipment and developments, in addition to sectors such as aged care, hotels, medical and more.

 Commercial / Industrial Property Manager

 Property managers working for a commercial agency by law must have completed a Certificate IV in Property and be a registered land agent through the Office of Consumer and Business Affairs.
 This qualification is not required for managers working directly for a property owner or in local and state government.

 A typical day in the life of a commercial property manager can consist of inspections, lease administration, financial management and reporting, arranging repairs and maintenance on properties, following up rent arrears, resolving disputes and business development tasks.
 It is a largely autonomous role that can be demanding and requires good time management skills, a solid ability to negotiate and problem solve.
 The type of assets managed can vary from a small, single office, a 30 storey building to small and large industrial buildings and estates.